About Early Music Seattle

 Early Music Seattle is the area’s largest presenter of early music and related educational programs.
-Its mainstage events include Seattle Baroque Orchestra at Nordstrom Recital Hall and internationally-renowned touring artists at other venues including Seattle First Baptist Church, St. James Cathedral, and Bastyr University Chapel.
+Its mainstage events include Seattle Baroque Orchestra and internationally-renowned touring artists at venues around the Puget Sound region including Nordstrom Recital Hall, Seattle First Baptist Church, St. James Cathedral, and Bastyr University Chapel.

 To present outstanding early music, use early music to enrich cultural heritage via education and outreach, and engage new audiences through inclusivity and openness.

 Early Music Seattle leads in enriching cultural life in the Pacific Northwest.

 Greater awareness, knowledge, and appreciation of early music.

 Inclusivity and equity for audiences and performers.